The Gravitas Principle®Build Your Executive Presence - Build Your Success!

 Dress to Impress

-Your wardrobe can speak volumes before you ever open your mouth.
+Your professional wardrobe can speak volumes before you ever open your mouth.
 Learn how to package your appearance so that you always look appropriate and polished.
-Coaching can show you the Four Levels of Dress, proper fit, coordination, and grooming choices that will be appropriate to your industry, role, and corporate brand.
+Executive coaching can show you the Four Levels of Dress, proper fit, coordination, and grooming choices that will be appropriate to your industry, role, and corporate brand.
 An in-home Closet Audit and personal shopping time can also be included.

 Listen as Jill discusses workplace gravitas on The Lori Moss Show podcast!